Azure/blackbelt-aks-hackfest/labs/day2-labs/virtual-kubelet-aci.md

 ## Determine the FQDN of the ACI Instances

 By placing the annotation for a DNSlabel ACI will receive an Azure assigned FQDN.
-The pattern that ACi uses is the Kubernetes dnsLabelName.azureregion.azurecontainer.io To determine the FQDN of your ACi instance run the following commands:
+The pattern that ACI uses is the Kubernetes dnsLabelName.azureregion.azurecontainer.io To determine the FQDN of your ACI instance run the following commands:

 ```console
 az container show -g $AZURE_RG -n default-heroes-east --query ipAddress.fqdn